keptn-contrib/job-executor-service/README.md

 The following configuration looks up a kubernetes secret with the name `locust-secret` and all key/value pairs of the secret will be available as separate environment variables in the job.

+The kubernetes secret is always looked up in the [namespace](#job-namespace) the respective task runs in.

 ```yaml
 cmd: